-Our emerging urban Indigenous health research theme enables the Centre to empower individual researchers both within UQ and externally to develop and lead their own research programs.
+The broad research theme of urban Indigenous health research enables the Centre to empower individual researchers both within UQ and externally to develop and lead their own research programs.
 Our research should strive toward excellence, translation and impact.

 The Centre also places a strong emphasis on fostering the next generation of Indigenous health research leaders, from undergraduate students undertaking summer and winter research projects to Higher Degree by Research (HDR) students and early-career researchers.